aip-dev/aip.dev/aip/general/0210/aip.md

 Imagine we're dealing with Spanish input "estar<strong>é</strong>" (the accented part will be bolded throughout).
 This text has what we might visualize as 6 "characters" (in this case, they are grapheme clusters).
-It has two possible Unicode representations:
+There are two distinct sequences of Unicode code points that can represent this text:

 - Using 6 code points: `U+0065` `U+0073` `U+0074` `U+0061` `U+0072`
   **`U+00E9`**